 Outreach and education are important parts of our tiered strategy to improve the accuracy of refundable credit and head of household (HOH) filing status claims.
-They are important tools to help you prepare accurate claims for the earned income tax credit (EITC), the child tax credit (CTC), including the additional child tax credit, (ACTC) and the credit for other dependents (ODC), the American opportunity tax credit (AOTC).
+They are important tools to help you prepare accurate claims for the earned income tax credit (EITC), the child tax credit (CTC), including the additional child tax credit, (ACTC) and the credit for other dependents (ODC), the American opportunity tax credit (AOTC) and HOH filing status.
 We focus on providing you with educational resources to help you understand tax law and your due diligence responsibilities.

 Letters to Preparers

-Another tier in our outreach and educational efforts is letters directed to specific preparers.
-We look at the number of returns with a high likelihood of refundable credit errors completed by the same preparer.
+Another tier in our outreach and educational efforts is sending letters to specific preparers.
+We look at the number of returns with a high likelihood of refundable credit and HOH filing status errors completed by the same preparer.
 And, we send letters to preparers who have a high number of these returns.
 We send letters based on the previous filing season before the next filing season starts and we send letters during the filing season for the current year.

 - state we believe the preparer completed inaccurate claims,